lindluni/actions-runner-manager/README.md

     keyFile: "<Path to TLS key file>"
 ```

-**Note**: You can encode your private into Base64 by using the following command after downloading it from the GitHub UI:
+**Note**: You can encode your private key into Base64 by using the following command after downloading it from the GitHub UI:

 ```shell
     cat <private_key_file> | base64
 ```

-**Warning**: Because users are expected to pass their Authorization tokens in the Authorization header, you should never
-run the Actions Runner Manager in production with TLS disabled.

 ## Running the Server